 Springfield-Hampden County Continuum of Care (CoC) data indicates that that family with extremely low income are at risk of homelessness.
-For these families, additional risk factors found by the CoC are having a severe rent burden, the presence of only one adult in the family, a head of household under 30 years old, pregnancy or the presence of one or more children ages 6 years old or younger.
+For these families, additional risk factors found by the CoC are having a severe rent burden, the presence of only one adult in the family, a head of household under 30 years old, and pregnancy or the presence of one or more children ages 6 years old or younger.
 For individuals with extremely low incomes who are most at risk of homelessness, additional risk factors are ongoing medical costs, recent release from incarceration or a serious criminal history, and behavioral health issues that interfere with the ability to meet lease requirements.

-One of the strategies the CoC follows is via a rental assistance called rapid re-housing (RRH).
+The CoC and the City use CoC and ESG funds to provide rapid re-housing (RRH) assistance.
 RRH is an intervention designed to help individuals and families who do not need intensive and ongoing supports to quickly exit homelessness and return to permanent housing.
-RRH is offered without preconditions, along with the resources and services tailored to the unique needs of the household to help find and keep a permanent place to live.
 In 2017 and 2018, the CoC served 216 households with this type of assistance and only one household returned to homelessness after the assistance ended.
 Information for 2019 was not available at the time of publication of this document.
 The state of Massachusetts also provides RRH to families at risk of homelessness, but the City does not have data on returns to homelessness among households assisted in the State program.